Who Am I?

 In the end, all it had taken was hearing others describing the shattering - yet subtle - symptoms I was facing in order to line up the pieces of my own RED-S puzzle.
 I'd spent years dismissing many of them in ignorance or denial, unable to believe that a competitive athlete like me could really be suffering from an energy-related issue; that someone who still ate three meals a day could be experiencing an eating disorder; that my 'fatigue' wasn't just a lack of fitness; that the Pill wasn't a suitable replacement for a period; or that my missing natural period was a critical indicator of my condition.

 Once armed with the information I had needed about my problem, it was time to learn how to fix it.
 Falling into the hands of a wonderful psychotherapist helped me unravel years worth of disordered eating behaviours and my beyond-supportive boyfriend (now adored husband) helped me handle time away from my sport.
 Yet finding a doctor who would take my periods (or lack thereof) seriously was another matter.
 Since my blood tests, BMI and athletic appearance deemed me to be a typical healthy runner, I was repeatedly reassured that it was normal for ‘someone like me’ not to have periods.
 Worse still, I was encouraged to go back on the Pill and, with no remaining symptoms I could define, given the all-clear to get back into training.

-If at that point, I’d had access to RED-S specialist support, returning to running would have been a far smoother and successful process.
+If at that point, I’d had access to a RED-S specialist or sports doctor, returning to running would have been a far smoother and successful process.
 Instead, taking on this challenge alone sparked new frustrations and uncertainty.
 This experience was a journey (and still is), and one that I’m incredibly lucky to say resulted in a restored natural menstrual cycle, a repaired relationship with food, and an approach to exercise that is now more precious than any medal, race win or PB.